quangdaon/quangdao.com/src/posts/blog/2023-04-13-how-to-draw-svgs-in-code.md

 ```

 Much like the `<html>` tag, the `<svg>` tag tells the browser that we are starting a block of SVG code.
 Already, one of the benefits here is we can either save this as a standalone `.svg` file or embed it directly into an HTML document.
-It will work the same either way.
+The catch is that to use it as a standalone file, you will need to define a namespace be adding `xmlns="http://www.w3.org/2000/svg"` to your `<svg>` tag.
+Other than that, it will work the same either way.

 The `viewBox` attribute defines the bounds of the image that will be visible.
 The first two numbers represent the coordinates of our origin (aka the top-left corner).
 Generally, if you're hand-drawing, it's probably going to be at `0,0`, but this could be useful if, for example, you want to crop an existing SVG artwork.